Home Seller Tip: Proof Read Your Listing For These Common Listing Agent Errors

 Remember, you are spending a lot of money for your listing agent's services, you should demand that your home be massively marketed.

-This technology is really cool (see an example here), and buyers look at more homes with 3D tours than they do the homes that do not have them.
-More views online typically equates to more views offline, which creates an appearance of high demand and often gets serious buyers to bid higher amounts in order to get the home.
+This technology is really cool and buyers look at more homes with 3D tours than they do the homes that do not have them.
+More views online typically equate to more views offline, which creates an appearance of high demand and often gets serious buyers to bid higher amounts in order to get the home.

 I am not saying you cannot sell your home without a 3-D home tour, but for many homeowners, this is something that will add to the final price you receive.

 Wanna Know Why Most Real Estate Marketing Plans Don't Work?